OmniInfer: System-Wide Acceleration Techniques for Optimizing LLM Serving Throughput and Latency: Sparse Computing in OmniInfer

-\paragraph{Pattern Search.} Unlike prior works like DuoAttention~\cite{xiao2024duoattentionefficientlongcontextllm} that rely on end-to-end training to learn pruning patterns -- a process that is computationally and memory intensive due to the need for gradient computation -- OmniAttn adopts a search-based strategy.
+Unlike prior works like DuoAttention~\cite{xiao2024duoattentionefficientlongcontextllm} that rely on end-to-end training to learn pruning patterns -- a process that is computationally and memory intensive due to the need for gradient computation -- OmniAttn adopts a search-based strategy.
 We leverage an evolutionary algorithm to discover high-performance layer-wise compression patterns at an inference-only cost, avoiding any training process.

-Specifically, we employ a genetic algorithm to find a compression pattern that minimizes inference latency while adhering to a specified accuracy budget.
-Each candidate pattern is represented as a binary vector $p\in\{0,1\}^L$, where each element indicates whether the corresponding layer is compressed.
+Specifically, we use a genetic algorithm to minimize inference latency under an accuracy constraint, Each candidate pattern is represented as a binary vector $p\in\{0,1\}^L$, where each element indicates whether the corresponding layer is compressed.
 The search proceeds as follows:

 \begin{enumerate} \item Initialization: A population of candidate patterns is generated randomly. \item Evaluation: Each pattern is used to configure the model's KV cache, and the model's accuracy is evaluated on a held-out dataset.
 This accuracy score serves as the pattern's fitness. \item Evolution: The population undergoes selection, crossover (evolution), and mutation over multiple generations, favoring patterns with higher fitness scores. \end{enumerate}